The popularity of collecting autographed presidential memorabilia dates back many decades and the hobby has a very devoted collecting group.

 Questions that need to be asked and answered of any alleged autographed presidential memorabilia item include:

 - Was the President in question, actually alive when this item was allegedly signed?

 - Does the signature coincide with the type of pen that would have been used at the time the item was signed?

 - How many of these alleged items exist on the market?

 - Has the item been authenticated by a reputable company?

 - Does the item come with a Certificate of Authenticity or a Letter of Opinion?

 As an example, finding a perfect copy of a Franklin D. Roosevelt autograph on an index card (referred to as a cut signature) that has been signed with a Sharpie, is obviously a forgery.
 Why?
 Because the company and its marker-like pens didn't even exist when FDR was alive.

 Condition, Condition, Condition

-After authenticity, the most important factor that influences a pieces of presidential autographed memorabilia's value is condition.
+After authenticity, the most important factor that influences presidential autographed memorabilia's value is condition.
 As with all collectibles, regardless of their age, the condition an item is in is essential to determining its value.
 The better the condition, the higher the value.